lj-ditrapani/SWE430/markdown/example1.markdown

         return countCharacters(string, predicate);
     };

 Instead of using the "and" boolean operator (`&&`) in the predicate, we instead use the "or" boolean operator (`||`).

 Run the tests.
-We now see the firs three tests passing.
+We now see the first three tests passing.

 There is no need to refactor, so we move on.